ZsoltMolnarrr/SpellPower/README.md

 - When players have no haste bonus (so default attribute value) it returns `1.0`
 - When players have 50% haste bonus (so attribute value of 150) it returns `1.5`

-Haste can be calculated with at arbitrary formula.
+Haste can be calculated with using arbitrary formula.
 But the typical recommendation is the following:
 ```java
 // Given `myCooldownDuration` is a valid number that presrents the duration of the cooldown
 float hasteAffectedCooldownDuration = hasteAffectedValue(caster, myCooldownDuration);